davidgasquez/handbook/Open Data.md

 - **Versioning**.
 Should be able to manage diffs and incremental changes in a smart way.
 E.g: only storing the new rows or columns.
 - **Smart**.
 Use appropriate protocols for storing the data.
 E.g: rows/columns shouldn't be duplicated if they don't change.
 	- Tabular data could be partitioned to make it easier for future retrieval.
+	- Think at the dataset level and not the file level.
 - **Inmutability**.
 Data should be append only.
 - **Flexible**.
 Allow centralized (S3, GCS, ...) and decentralized (IPFS, Hypercore, Torrent, ...).
 	- Support many types of data.
 Tables, Geospatial, Images, ...